Rustam-Z/data-structures-and-algorithms/README.md

 ### Deleting the first node from a Linked List
 - Following steps, we need to remove the first node:
     - Check if the linked list exists or not `if(head == NULL)`.
-    - Check if it is one element list.
+    - Check if it is an element list.
     - However, if there are nodes in the linked list, then we use a pointer variable `PTR` that is set to point to the first node of the list.
 For this, we initialize `PTR` with Head that stores the address of the first node of the list.
-    - Head is made to point to the next node in sequence and finally the memory occupied by the node pointed by PTR is freed and returned to the free pool.
+    - Head is made to point to the next node in sequence and finally, the memory occupied by the node pointed by PTR is freed and returned to the free pool.
     ```cpp
     void deleteFirst() {
         if(head == NULL) { // if empty